JohnXLivingston/peertube-plugin-livechat/README.md

 If checked, the chat will be loaded as soon as you are on the video page.

+### Show the «open in new window» button

+If your webchat can be opened in a full window, you can add a button to do so.

+NB: The builtin ConverseJS is compatible with this feature.

 ### Chats are only available for local videos

 Peertube is a federated service.
 Plugins are only available on the server you are browsing.